Common Questions About Visiting Catalina Island

 When is the best time to month to go to Catalina Island?

-July-October sees ideal weather – sunny and warm during the day, cooler at night without intense summer heat or winter gloom.
+The best time to visit Catalina Island is July-October due to ideal weather – sunny and warm during the day, cooler at night without intense summer heat or winter gloom.
 Spring can be gray and gloomy.
 Summer draws the most tourists, making the island crowded and causing lodging rates to peak.
-November through March you may score great hotel deals but limited operating hours.
+You may score great hotel deals from November through March but have limited operating hours.

 Is Catalina Island still free on your birthday?